 When evaluating boosters, the key thing to note is their type, weight capacity, and any additional features (some are important, others not so much).

 There are several types of boosters available.
 Some start out as car seats and then can be converted.
 Just learning the difference will make shopping much easier:

-3-in-1 Car Seats - These ultra-versatile car seats convert from rear-facing car seat to forward-facing car seat, and then ultimately to belt-positioning booster.
+These ultra-versatile car seats convert from rear-facing car seat to forward-facing car seat, and then ultimately to belt-positioning booster seat.
 Some parents love the versatility; others would rather have a series of car seats and boosters more scaled to their child's size.

 In addition, there are boosters that start out as high-backs and convert to backless.

 How do you choose between high-back versus backless boosters?
 Some experts suggest it depends on the height of your vehicle's backseat.
 If your seat back is on the low side, or if the top of your child's ears will be higher than the seat, a high-back booster will guard against whiplash and support his head.
 If that's not an issue, a backless booster will not only work, but may in fact fit your vehicle's seat better.